Medieval cuisine: Fruits and vegetables

+Plant-based foods such as fruits, vegetables, nuts, and herbs varied in consumption with seasonal changes.
+The facility with which these goods could be supplied relied heavily on environmental and practical obstacles like storage capacity, changes in weather, and crop growth.
+In the later medieval period, increased urbanization provided more of the population with access to diverse fruits and vegetables as a result of trade.

-Fruits were popular and could be served fresh, dried, or preserved, and was a common ingredient in many cooked dishes.
+Fruits were popular and could be served fresh, dried, or preserved, and were a common ingredient in many cooked dishes.
 Since honey and sugar were both expensive, it was common to include many types of fruit in dishes that called for sweeteners of some sort.
 The fruits of choice in the south were lemons, citrons, bitter oranges (the sweet type was not introduced until several hundred years later), pomegranates, quinces, and grapes.
 Farther north, apples, pears, plums, and wild strawberries were more common.
 Figs and dates were eaten all over Europe, but remained rather expensive imports in the north.

-While grains were the primary constituent of most meals, vegetables such as cabbages, chard, onions, garlic, and carrots were common foodstuffs.
+While grains were the primary constituent of most meals, vegetables, such as cabbage, chard, onions, garlic, and carrots, were common foodstuffs.
 Many of these were eaten daily by peasants and workers and were less prestigious than meat.
 Cookbooks, which appeared in the late Middle Ages and were intended mostly for those who could afford such luxuries, contained only a small number of recipes using vegetables as the main ingredient.
 The lack of recipes for many basic vegetable dishes, such as potages, has been interpreted not to mean that they were absent from the meals of the nobility, but rather that they were considered so basic that they did not require recording.
 Carrots were available in many variants during the Middle Ages: among them a tastier reddish-purple variety and a less prestigious green-yellow type.
-Various legumes, like chickpeas, fava beans, and field peas were also common and important sources of protein, especially among the lower classes.
+Various legumes, such as chickpeas, fava beans, and field peas were also common and important sources of protein, especially among the lower classes.
 With the exception of peas, legumes were often viewed with some suspicion by the dietitians advising the upper class, partly because of their tendency to cause flatulence but also because they were associated with the coarse food of peasants.
-The importance of vegetables to the common people is illustrated by accounts from 16th century Germany stating that many peasants ate sauerkraut from three to four times a day.
+The importance of vegetables to the common people is illustrated by accounts from 16th century Germany stating that many peasants ate sauerkraut three or four times a day.